 Meanwhile, the Portuguese daily press has confirmed that Garrett McNamara has resigned with the Nazaré authorities for another three years of big waves challenges in the local coast.

-The North Canyon Tow-In Trials are being broadcasted here.
+The North Canyon Tow-In Trials are being broadcasted live online.
 The rules are simple: every member of the team has to surf, at least one wave, in the 45-minute heats.
 The maximum waves counting for the overall score is 10.
 The best three teams head into the final.

 Garrett McNamara has surfed what is considered to be the biggest wave ever.
 The wave caught by McNamara is estimated to be about 90-100 feet (27-30 meters).
-The complete video of the Garrett McNamara's big wave ride is also available here.
+Watch Garrett McNamara's big wave ride.